 Our very experienced donor coordinators can help determine which of these options is best for each patient.
 All donors, known or anonymous, must be screened and tested as mandated by the FDA.
-Donor testing may be done in our San Ramon, Foster City or Orinda office.
+Donor testing may be done in our San Ramon, San Mateo or Oakland office.

 Gestational carrier (surrogate)

 A gestational carrier (a type of surrogate) is a woman who will carry the pregnancy for the intended parent(s) but has no genetic relationship to the baby.
 This woman’s egg is not used to create the pregnancy.

 Gestational carriers go through screening and testing including review of her pregnancy and delivery history.
 The gestational carrier (also her partner if applicable) and the LGBTQ couple or individual will meet with a counselor to discuss topics that are not clinical or legal in nature.
 Many agencies specialize in matching couples with a gestational carrier; we can provide several options if needed.

 Separate legal representation is required for patients and the gestational carrier.
 An attorney will set up an account for compensation for the gestational carrier, and is responsible for ensuring that medical insurance has been arranged for the gestational carrier.